liamchampton/the-go-show/README.md

 # The Go Show
+This repository is the home of all things Go!
+All code, any discussions and updates from the live streams will be compiled into this single place.

 ## What is it?
 This is bi-weekly one-stop-shop for all things [Go!](https://go.dev/).
 The show will be live streamed via the [Microsoft Reactor Youtube channel](https://www.youtube.com/@MicrosoftReactor).